inluxc/playwright-xray/README.md

 - Xray only permits an upload size of maximum 100 MiB and subsequently playwright-xray will fail to upload the execution result due to the total size of videos and traces exceeds this limit.
-In order to still be able to update the Xray execution status while still being able to view the videos and traces in e.g. Jenkins the switches below can be used to exclude evidence from the Xray import file.
+In order to still be able to update the Xray execution status while still being able to view the videos and traces in e.g. Jenkins the switches `uploadScreenShot` and/ or `uploadTrace` set to `false` as shown below, can be used to exclude evidence from the Xray import file.

 - Test that will pass after a rerun will be tagged with whatever is defined with the option "markFlakyWith" If this option is not set, the test will be tagged as PASSED.
 Please note that you have to define the